 Trackpad Handwriting Recognition

 You can also enter kanji characters by writing them with your finger on a trackpad.
 The first page of this site describe how to enable trackpad input.
-Now go to the input menu in the computer's top menu bar select "Trackpad Handwriting" Here's what it looks like:
+Now go to the input menu in the computer's top menu bar and select "Trackpad Handwriting" Here's what it looks like:

 Write the character in the center of the trackpad, and then select the character you want from the choices that appear at right, by touching the corresponding point along the top edge of the trackpad.
 The top edge of the trackpad maps to the buttons shown.
 You can also stop trackpad input by pressing escape then closing the trackpad input window.

-This was is orginally part of the Chinese input system, so in the past, it has not worked flawlessly for inputting Japanese kanji, but recent versions of MacOS seem to have improved things.
+This was is orginally part of the Chinese input system, so in the past, it did not work flawlessly for inputting Japanese kanji, but recent versions of MacOS have improved things.
 If you use this input method extensively, switching back and forth between simplified and traditional Chinese may help when one does not work.

 Other Features of the Japanese Input System

 The Japanese Input System also has many other features not described here: alternate ways to enter or search for characters, the ability to register compounds not already in the default dictionary, etc. See the Japanese input menu screenshot at the top of this page for some other options, and note the "Help" item near the middle.
 Help for Japanese input is available in English as well as Japanese: which language you get seems to depend on whether you've set the Finder's menus to Japanese or English, as described on the first page of this site.